Projects per year

 Biography

-A Sydneysider with a passion for Ancient Egypt since childhood, I have BA(Hons) and PhD degrees in Ancient History from Macquarie University (2000–2008).
+I have BA(Honours) and PhD degrees in Ancient History from Macquarie University (2000–2008).
 I moved to Berlin to conduct postdoctoral research in Egyptology and linguistics, first as a Fellow of the Excellence Cluster 'Topoi: The Formation and Transformation of Space and Knowledge in Ancient Civilizations' (2009–2010) and then with the Alexander von Humboldt Foundation (2010–2012).
-Following this, I was Junior Professor for Egyptology at the Georg-August University in Göttingen, Germany (2012–2019), then a Research Fellow at the University of Vienna (2019–2020).
+I was Junior Professor for Egyptology at the Georg-August University in Göttingen, Germany (2012–2019), then a Research Fellow at the University of Vienna (2019–2020).
 In April 2020 I moved back to Sydney to take up a Lectureship in Egyptology at Macquarie University.

 Research interests

 I am passionate about exploring how ancient texts and languages help us access ancient ways of thinking.
-My current research focuses on metaphor in Ancient Egyptian language, as well as ancient medicine and manuscript studies and takes in object studies and body ontologies.
+My current research focuses on word meaning in the Ancient Egyptian language, manuscript studies and object studies, as well as studies of ancient medicine and body ontologies.
 My approches range from linguistics and cognitive science to literary analyis and anthropology and I am committed to utilising and expanding the tools of digital corpus analysis for ancient languages.
 My case studies mainly focus on texts and materials from the Ramesside Period of Egyptian history, in the Late Bronze Age.

 Teaching

-I teach Egyptian language (Old Egyptian, Middle Egyptian and Late Egyptian) and script (hieroglyphs and hieratic), Egyptian history and culture, literature, language history, medicine, magic and religion.
-I have also directed digital literacy projects with and for students, teaching corpus analysis strategies, developing digital content for an Egyptian text database and annotating metaphors in Egyptian texts.
+I teach and have taught units on Egyptian language (Old Egyptian, Middle Egyptian and Late Egyptian) and script (hieroglyphs and hieratic), Egyptian history and culture, literature, language history, medicine, magic and religion.
+I have also directed projects with and for students, including digital corpus analysis, developing digital content for an Egyptian text database and annotating metaphors in Egyptian texts.

 Research student supervision